EaseFilterSDK/CloudTier-S3-Intelligent-Tiering-Demo/README.md

-# CloudTier S3 Storage Tiering demo
+# CloudTier S3 Intelligent-Tiering Storage demo
 The CloudTier SDK integrates S3 Intelligent-Tiering cloud storage with on-premise storage systems seamlessly, creating a hybrid storage environment.
 So it allows on-premise applications to access S3 file objects transparently, just as they would access on-premise regular files.
 There is no interruption to move or restore your on-premise files to/from the cloud storage, so you don’t need to change your existing applications and infrastructure to be compatible with the cloud environment.

 The CloudTier S3 demo is a C# demo project, it demonstrates how to connect the S3 storage from your on-premise storage, and how to generate the test files in on-premise storage and S3 storage.
 It demonstrates how to browse and read the S3 files as a local regular files.